vipinbihari/blog_cms/BLOG_TEMPLATE_GUIDE.md

 ### Managing Featured Content

+#### Upstox Account Opening CTA
+- The blog includes a modern, glassmorphic Upstox Demat Account Opening card, shown in every post.
+- To customize, edit `src/components/UpstoxCTA.astro` and the Upstox logo in `public/images/blog/upstox.jpeg`.
+- The CTA features gradients, responsive layout, and a visually appealing design for higher conversion and professionalism.

 To highlight specific articles on your homepage, you can mark them as "featured" directly in their Markdown frontmatter.
 This gives you precise control over which posts get top billing.

 **How to use it:**

-Add the `featured` flag to the frontmatter of any post you want to feature:
+Add the `featured` flag to the frontmatter of any post you want to feature.
+Only posts with `featured: true` will appear in the featured section.
+If you do not set `featured: true`, your post will not be shown as featured, even if there are fewer featured posts than the configured limit:

 ```yaml
 ---